-The ACFI data is a comprehensive collection of all ACFI appraisals for permanent aged care residents living in Australian Government-subsidised aged care facilities.
+The ACFI data is a comprehensive collection of all ACFI appraisals for permanent aged care residents living in mainstream aged care facilities.

 The ACFI records information on each resident’s care needs for the following areas:

 People accessing permanent residential aged care must be assessed for eligibility for services by an Aged Care Assessment Team and approved to receive care by a Delegate under the Aged Care Act 1997.
-This assessment (the client’s Aged Care Assessment Record which is recorded in the ACAP MDS up until June 2015, and subsequently via the National Screening and Assessment Form (NSAF)) is a common source of diagnosed health conditions recorded in the ACFI, along with other medical sources.
+This assessment (the client’s Aged Care Assessment Record which is recorded in the ACAP MDS) is a common source of diagnosed health conditions recorded in the ACFI, along with other medical sources.

 The Australian Institute of Health and Welfare (AIHW) is a major national agency set up by the Australian Government under the Australian Institute of Health and Welfare Act 1987 to provide reliable, regular and relevant information and statistics on Australia's health and welfare.
-It is an independent corporate Commonwealth entity established in 1987, governed by a management board, and accountable to the Australian Parliament through the Health portfolio.
+It is an independent statutory authority established in 1987, governed by a management Board, and accountable to the Australian Parliament through the Health and Ageing portfolio.

 The AIHW aims to improve the health and wellbeing of Australians through better health and welfare information and statistics.
 It collects and reports information on a wide range of topics and issues, ranging from health and welfare expenditure, hospitals, disease and injury, and mental health, to ageing, homelessness, disability and child protection.

-An annual snapshot of the aged care data (to 30 June), including the ACFI data, is provided to the AIHW in September/October each year, allowing around 3 months for ACFI appraisals for the previous financial year to be received.
+An annual snapshot of the aged care data, including the ACFI data, is provided to the AIHW in September/October each year, allowing around 3 months for ACFI appraisals for the previous financial year to be received.

-Reports which include information from the ACFI can be downloaded free of charge from GEN aged care website https://www.gen-agedcaredata.gov.au/.
+AIHW reports which include information from the ACFI can be downloaded free of charge from the Institute’s website <www.aihw.gov.au>.

-Data for permanent residential aged care which are available on the GEN aged care website include data from the ACFI, including information on overall care level and care levels in the three care domains (activities of daily living, cognition and behaviour, and complex health care).
+Data cubes for permanent residential aged care which are available on the AIHW website include data from the ACFI, including information on overall care level and care levels in the three care domains (activities of daily living, cognition and behaviour, and complex health care).

 Information may be available/published either at the level of responses to sub-questions in the ACFI, at the level of a rating of A (lowest need) to D (highest need) for each question, at the level of care need in individual care domains (nil or minimal, low, medium, high), or at the level of overall care needs (low care or high care).